Institutions in a high quality adaptive vocational education sector - PhD scholarship

 - copy of academic transcripts

-- Shortlisted applicants will be invited to an interview by mid to late September 2016, with all applicants to be advised of the outcome of the EOI by 29 September 2017.
+- Shortlisted applicants will be invited to an interview by the end November 2017, with all applicants to be advised of the outcome of the EOI by early December 2017.

-- In addition, any applicants wishing to be considered for the scholarships must also formally apply for admission into the PhD – Education by 16 October 2017.
+- In addition, any applicants wishing to be considered for the scholarships must also formally apply for admission into the PhD – Education by no later than 23 November 2017.
 For more information on the PhD admission application process, visit How to apply.

 For specific questions relating to this scholarship opportunity, potential applicants can contact: